byte-motion/RNL_RAPIDLibrary/INSTALLED_RAPID/RnLibStateMachine/RNL_X_StateMachine.sys.markdown

 ```
 This will call OpPanelMod:Init with modulename as argument.
 Late binding is used, and we can set everything as LOCAL in each statemachine.

-For the example statemachine OpPanelMod, we start by initiating some programdata, then create an object for the statemachine that will control the OpPanel.
-Once we have a statemachine, we can subscribe to relevant I/O and programdata.
-Note that when subscribing we also point to the relevant statemachine pointer.

 ## Performance